Akryum/vue-virtual-scroller/README.md

 ## RecycleScroller

-It's a virtual scroller which only renders the visible items and reuse all the components and DOM trees as the user scrolls.
+RecycleScroller is a virtual scroller that only renders the visible items.
+As the user scrolls, RecycleScroller reuses all components and DOM nodes to maintain optimal performance.

 ### Basic usage